-- For the Student Academic and Registration calendars, help with registering for classes and other Admissions and Records resources, visit Current Students.
+- For the Student Academic and Registration calendars, help with registering for classes and other Admissions and Registrar resources, visit Current Students.

 - To learn more about web-based tools to view and manage your academic, financial and personal information, visit the Current Students’ How-to Guides.

 - If you have specific questions regarding your application status, visit the Contact Page.
-For questions or issues that do not fall into one of the Contact Page categories, email Admissions and Records.
+For questions or issues that do not fall into one of the Contact Page categories, email Admissions.

 - Submit student forms, including a Legal Name Change Request or an AB 540 tuition exemption, online by following these instructions.